roman-kyzymenko/paliy-docs/privacy-policy/en.md

 ## 4. Push Notifications / Silent Background Messages

 The app does **not** send visible notifications to users.
-However, both iOS and Android versions use **silent messages** to update widget data or trigger refreshes.
+However, both the iOS and Android versions use **silent background messages** to update widget data or trigger refreshes.

+To deliver these messages, the operating system or Firebase service may generate an **opaque device token** (Apple) or **registration token** (Google):

+- These tokens are required by Apple or Google to route background messages.
+- They do **not** identify you personally.
+- They are not used, stored, or collected by the developer.
+- They are not sent to the developer’s backend.
+- They may be shared with Apple or Google solely for message delivery.

-These messages:
+Silent background messages:

 - contain **no personal information**
-- are **not** device-specific (topic-based)
+- are **not** device-targeted (topic-based only)
 - do **not** display alerts, badges, or sounds
-- are used only to optimize widget refresh timing
+- are used exclusively to optimize widget refresh timing

+---

-### 4.1. iOS (APNs Silent Push)
+## 4.1. iOS (APNs Silent Push)

-The iOS app uses Apple Push Notification service (APNs) **only** for:
+The iOS version uses Apple Push Notification service (APNs) **only** for:

-- receiving silent “content-available” updates
+- receiving silent “content-available” messages
 - refreshing widget data in the background

+iOS may generate a device token to route these messages.
+This token is handled entirely by Apple’s infrastructure.
+The developer does **not** access, use, or store this token.

+---

-### 4.2.
+## 4.2.
 Android (FCM Silent Push)

-The Android app uses Firebase Cloud Messaging (FCM) **only** for:
+The Android version uses Firebase Cloud Messaging (FCM) **only** for:

-- receiving topic-based silent data updates
+- receiving topic-based silent background messages
-- refreshing widget content in the background
+- refreshing widget content automatically

-Neither platform shows any user-visible notifications.
+Firebase may generate a registration token as part of FCM functionality.
+This token is managed by Google and is not used or stored by the developer.

+No visible notifications are shown on either platform.

 ---